Pavel Otdelnov: Neon Landscape, 2012

-In the fall of 2012, Otdelnov had his first solo show in Moscow where he presents the painting series Neon Landscape (Agency.
+In the fall of 2012, Otdelnov had his first solo show in Moscow where he presented the painting series Neon Landscape (Agency.
 Art Ru Gallery).
 The paintings made in oil on canvas and on wood focused on the exploration of the nature of light.
-The setting of choice was airport terminals, passageways and runways, metro stations, and highways, and the main protagonist was artificial lighting — coalescing into lines that are usually disregarded as background and remain unseen, even if they actually guide our movement through urban space.
+The setting of choice was airport terminals, passageways and runways, metro stations, and highways, and the main protagonist was artificial lighting – coalescing into lines that are usually disregarded as background and remain unseen, even if they actually guide our movement through urban space.

-Urban outskirts and non-places
+Urban Outskirts and Non-places

 Inner Degunino, 2013—2014

-In 2013, Otdelnov began the series Inner Degunino, where he depicts Moscow’s residential areas and draws inspiration from the Zapadnoye Degunino District, situated near the Moscow Ring Road, comprising mostly industrial facilities and pre-fab mass housing of type P-44.
-According to the artist, his aim was to construct an image of the modern Russian landscape, uncover the features of our time usually unseen through the habitual optics.
-This is primarily about the deserted post-Soviet landscapes, with their power transmission lines stretching into the void, with the ubiquitous pre-fab panel housing, and the gloomy sky.
-The author’s take on the architecture of residential areas with spot inclusions of industrial plants across the endless snowy expanse drew the attention of David Eliott, a curator of the 4th International Biennale for Young Art, which then featured Otdelnov’s paintings at the Biennale in the summer of 2014.
+In 2013, Otdelnov began the series Inner Degunino, where he depicts Moscow's residential areas and draws inspiration from the Zapadnoye Degunino District, situated near the Moscow Ring Road, comprising mostly industrial facilities and pre-fab mass housing of type P-44.
+According to the artist, his aim was to "construct an image of the modern Russian landscape, uncover the features of our time usually unseen through the habitual optics.
+This is primarily about the deserted post-Soviet landscapes, with their power transmission lines stretching into the void, with the ubiquitous pre-fab panel housing, and the gloomy sky."
+The author's take on the architecture of residential areas with spot inclusions of industrial plants across the endless snowy expanse drew the attention of David Elliott, a curator of the 4th International Biennale for Young Art, which then featured Otdelnov's paintings at the Biennale in the summer of 2014.
 The exposition garnered high praise from art critics and culture correspondents.

 In October 2014, Otdelnov exhibited the completed Inner Degunino series at a solo show at the Moscow Museum of Modern Art.
-Inner Degunino was featured in the top-50 most prominent art projects of 2014 according to the editorial board of AroundArt; was ranked 3rd in the readership survey for the best exhibition; and was nominated in 2015 for the Kandinsky Art Award in the Project of the Year category.
+Inner Degunino was featured in the top 50 most prominent art projects of 2014 according to the editorial board of AroundArt; was ranked 3rd in the readership survey for the best exhibition; and was nominated in 2015 for the Kandinsky Art Award in the Project of the Year category.

-The image of the artist’s painting Arc from the Inner Degunino project was used in 2014 on the album cover for a Nizhny Novgorod band, KernHerbst, where the artist’s brother Leonid Otdelnov is a member.
+The image of the artist's painting Arc from the Inner Degunino project was used in 2014 on the album cover for a Nizhny Novgorod band, KernHerbst, where the artist's brother Leonid Otdelnov is a member.